 The Grand Challenges are a call-to-action and serve as a focal point for society’s attention to opportunities and challenges affecting our quality of life.

-Taylor's School of Engineering is the first school outside North America that is registered with GCSP.
-For more details on GCSP, visit www.grandchallengescholars.org
+Taylor's School of Computer Science and Engineering is the first Malaysian University outside North America that is registered with GCSP.
+For more details on GCSP, visit http://www.engineeringchallenges.org/GrandChallengeScholarsProgram.aspx

 Taylor’s Racing Team (TRT) is an avenue for students to unleash their potential by challenging themselves and putting their knowledge into practice.DISCOVER MORE